A Built-in Search feature on Mac Called Spotlight - How to Use?

 - Command and I - shows information of search item

 - Hold Command and hover over search result - shows the path/location of search result

 - Command and Arrow Up or Arrow Down to jump between categories in search results

-- Command and L - jumps to the definition of search item
+- Command and L - jump to the definition of search item

-- Command and B - opens web browser with the search item entered in Spotlight search box
+- Command and B - opens a web browser with the search item entered in the Spotlight search box

 - Command and C/V - copy/paste functions, same as in Finder

 Mac's built-in search engine can be accessed by two methods.
 In the list of shortcuts, you may have noticed that you can access Spotlight with the shortcut of Command and Spacebar.
 Alternatively, you can click the magnifying glass located in the menu bar at the window's top right corner.

 As mentioned before, however, using keyboard shortcuts allows you to work much faster.

 1. Begin with the instant launch of applications.
 Start typing the app's name.
 Spotlight will detect installed software and show it as the first item in the search list.